Mirror-Tang/ZeroBase-Document/README.md

 ## Gnark Remote Proof Generation

-## Vortex Private Cloud
+## ZeroBase Private Cloud

-Vortex Private Cloud is a solution that helps manage local private server clusters (primarily GPU servers and computing-purpose CPU servers) and offers computing services to multiple users in a containerized manner.
+ZeroBase Private Cloud is a solution that helps manage local private server clusters (primarily GPU servers and computing-purpose CPU servers) and offers computing services to multiple users in a containerized manner.
 The main differences from conventional private cluster management software include:

 1. Low Entry Barrier and Maintenance.
 Local servers only need to deploy a few simple service components, resulting in very low maintenance efforts.
 Other functions like member user management, registration and login, control plane-related services, and computing power scheduling are all provided by the cloud.
 This means you don't need additional machines for deploying management services, databases, or message queues to have a complete set of cluster management software infrastructure.